Dawn-of-Resdayn/Dawn-of-Resdayn.github.io/project/rules.md

 15. Respect your DMs and server staff.
 Be patient in regards to them.

-16. Do not abuse NPC merchants, such as creeper or mudcrab merchant.
+16. Do not abuse NPC merchants, such as the creeper or mudcrab merchant.

 17. No account sharing or dual-boxing without DM permission.